Questions and Answers about COVID-19 Vaccines

 What are the expected long-term side effects of the vaccination for COVID-19?

-• Adenovirus-based vaccines: Although the DNA from adenovirus-based vaccines does not break down as quickly as mRNA, the DNA cannot alter our DNA because a gene for the enzyme, integrase, is not present.
+Although no longer available in the U.S., it is worth mentioning that the DNA from adenovirus-based vaccines does not break down as quickly as mRNA.
+The DNA in the vaccine cannot alter our DNA because a gene for the enzyme integrase is not present.
 These vaccines are processed within about 4 weeks, so they would not be expected to cause any long-term effects either.

 Should I stop taking my daily dose of aspirin before getting the COVID-19 vaccine?